 Timothy GinterHead Coach, VAP

-Ginter wrapped up his fourth season at the helm for the Patriots and his 13th overall as a coach.
+Tim Ginter enters his sixth season at the helm for the Patriots and his 15th overall as a coach.

 The Patriots had a successful season in 2019, going 13-13 overall and 4-6 in the Inter-Ac League.
 The team advanced passed the first round of the PAISAA Tournament, but fell to Malvern Prep, 1-0, in the quarterfinals.
 Three members of the 2019 team earned All-League honors.

 In 2018, GA compiled an overall record of 8-13 while going 3-7 in the Inter-Ac League.
 The team was very competitive in the league, dropping four league games by one run.